russunit/BALAPILLER/README.md

 ### Priority TODO list
 1) we need to organize the code into meaningful directories: what about throwing all the drivers(duplex,VGA) into a 'lib' dir?
 		then creating 'src' for the current version, then 'archive/versionX' for the older versions?
+2) Basic User Manual: How do we expect the user to interact with the program?
+What inputs are expected?
+What is the goal of the gameplay?
+3) How can we extend the game?
+		Gameplay
+		Graphical
+		Sounds